civilKaos82/database-drill-sqlite-shell-part-1-challenge/README.md

 # SQL Queries:  Part Orders

 ## Summary
 This challenge will build on the SQL queries that we've already written.
-We'll be writing more complex queries making use of groupings, the [like operator][SQLite like operator] [SQLite aggregate functions][], and [subqueries][SQLite subqueries].
+We'll be writing more complex queries that make use of GROUP BY and HAVING, the [LIKE][SQLite like operator] operator, SQLite [aggregate functions][sqlite aggregate functions], SQLite [DATE functions][sqlite date functions], and [subqueries][SQLite subqueries].

 ## Releases